Article submitted by site visitor Helen Clayton, UK 13 February 2006

 Barcelona was by far the most accessible city in Spain we have visited and we plan to return again and again as it was a pleasure to be in a place so full of historical buildings and yet so much energetic innovation going on.

-I must say that the scooter attracted a lot of frankly curious stares but that didn't bother us-and after pushing a wheelchair around cities it was a great change not to have to concern myself with yet another back injury!
+I must say that the scooter attracted a lot of frankly curious stares but that didn't bother us-and after pushing a wheelchair around cities it was a change not to have to concern myself with yet another back injury!

 In one museum the staff allowed access to their staff loos.
-One security guy bodily lifted my husband out of the scooter and into their required wheelchair with great care and patience.
+One security guy bodily lifted my husband out of the scooter and into their required wheelchair with care and patience.

 The taxi drivers waved my assistance away and lifted the scooter into their taxis and jumped out to retrieve it and place it near a level area when we reached our destinations.